mosaicml/composer/docs/source/trainer/using_the_trainer.rst

     trainer.fit()

-When training is complete, metrics can be accessed from the trainer state.
+When training is complete, both training and evaluation metrics can be accessed from the trainer state.

 .. code:: python

-    print(trainer.state.current_metrics)
+    print(trainer.state.train_metrics)
+    print(trainer.state.eval_metrics)

 In the background, we automatically add the :class:`.ProgressBarLogger` to log training progress to the console.